 New extensions are constantly being added.
-It is possible that someone has already created exactly what you need or something close enough that you can download it and use it after making a few simple modifications.
+It is possible that someone has already created what you need or something close enough that you can download it and use it after making a few simple modifications.

-Process for Creating a Monitoring Extension in Java
+Overview of Creating a Monitoring Extension

 To create a monitoring extension in Java:

 - Create your extension class.
 See Create the Monitoring Extension.

 - Create a monitor.xml configuration file.
 See Create the monitor.xml File.

 - Create a subdirectory (

 - Place the extension class file and the monitor.xml file (plus any dependent jar files) in <your_extension_dir>.

 Enter the Controller access information and credentials.
 See Configure the Machine Agent.

 Make sure that your controller-info and command line parameters are correctly configured.
 Required properties include Controller name, port number, and account access key.